- Signs your daughter is about to start her period

-What you could include in a first period kit could be as follows:
+What you could include in a period starter kit could be as follows:

 - A cotton pad: With the world turning towards reducing environmental waste, you could invest in a pack of organic cotton pads that are modern and sleek and last up to 5 years or 75 washes.
 Each woman in her reproductive cycle produces a staggering amount of waste.
 Cloth pads are economical, safe to use, and reduce the massive load of inorganic waste on our already burdened planet.
 Plenty of commercial brands have very appealing prints that are trendy and eco-friendly and serve the purpose.

 - Alternatively, a pack of sanitized, pre-packed pads that are clean, and stored in a hygienic way.

 - A paper bag or envelope or the wrapper of the disposable pad to wrap the used pad.

 - Instructions on how to dispose of the pad (if you chose disposable) in a sanitary way, in the appropriate waste disposal container at school or at home.

 - A menstrual cup or a tampon: If your daughter is curious about how to use a menstrual cup or a tampon, but is afraid, you could watch a video explaining the how they work together, and for you as a parent, you must know that there are sizes made for teenage girls and those are not painful and do not rupture the hymen.